Clothing for Men Buying Guide

 - Vents are tailored into the back of the suit to give men the ability to sit and move around.
 Never buy a ventless suit

 .
-Otherwise there are two choices: - Side Vents
+Otherwise there are two choices:

 - Single Vent